 - Retinal pigment epithelial cells are the outermost layer of the macula

-- When the RPE cells become ill they deposit locally generated cholesterol beneath the RPE cell layer (In Bruch’s membrane) before Drusen are formed
+- When the RPE cells become ill, they deposit locally generated cholesterol beneath the RPE cell layer (In Bruch’s membrane) before Drusen are formed

 This cholesterol accumulation causes three primary insults to the macular and retina

-- Oxidative stress, and
+- Oxidative stress

 - Disruption of oxygen and nutrition supplied to the outer retina.